LamaliaNetwork/LamaliaWiki/src/pages/patchNotes.md

     - Cosmic: 170 → 250
     - Eternity: 220 → 400
 - Health Enchantment Removed from Elytra
+- Rules 4.2 Updated: Protected Areas Policy

+**Fixes**
+- Fishing Quest 3 has been patched (change objectives)

+**Notes**
+Why do We need to make some area protected? such as Old Spawn and End Island?
+- Old Spawn is a piece of server history, and we want to preserve it for future players to see.
+- End Island is a central location for the server, and we want to keep it accessible for all players to use and appreciate. not filled with machines and farms for personal gain.
+- Also End Island portal is connected with old spawn. so farming and machine will harm old spawn indirectly.
+- So, what will happen with machines, farms and land in the end island?
+  - We will remove them gradually and give a warning to the owner. if the owner does not remove them, we will remove them for you.
+  - We will not remove any builds, only machines and farms.

 ---
 ## Patch 1.9.4